• Amazon launches Alexa for Hospitality to bring voice-enabled services to hotel guests

 • This company tames killer robots

 Humans are good at tasks which require dexterity and manipulation of flexible materials (like thin tubes or fabric), but often these detailed tasks are associated with big, heavy "chunks" of other things (such as wiring up a heavy car dashboard before dropping it in to place).
-Typically, people and industrial robots are kept separate to Continue reading →
+Typically, people and industrial robots are kept separate to avoid catastrophic injuries, but a new class of robot which is "aware" of its working environment and can react accordingly (e.g. slow down when a human moves closer) promises to make robots even more useful, taking control of the heavy lifting and allowing humans to… Continue reading →

 • Rise of contactless payment means cash is no longer king